MarkFern/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## Object data type

-A special data type that can store any object reference that exposes COM's **IDispatch** interface (& so can be directly used with [OLE] Automation's late-binding technology).
+A special data type that can store any object reference that exposes COM's **IDispatch** interface (and so can be directly used with [OLE] Automation's late-binding technology).
 A variable of the [**Object**](../reference/user-interface-help/object-data-type.md) data type, is stored as a 32-bit (4-byte) address that refers to an **IDispatch**-exposing interface attached to an object.

 All objects/instances of [classes](../../Glossary/vbe-glossary.md#class) defined through VBA [class modules](#class-module), can be cast to the **Object** data type.
 Objects/instances of library classes can't be cast to the **Object** data type if the classes do not implement COM's **IDispatch** interface.
 Library here is meant to signify a library made available through [_library references_](../reference/user-interface-help/references-dialog-box.md).